vimworldinc/nufinetes-link/README.md

 ## Version 0.0.10

-Add a callback after function updateProvider is done, to ensure update account will be excuted after the provider exactly updated.
+1. Add a callback after function updateProvider is done, to ensure update account will be excuted after the provider exactly updated.

+2. Fix stability bugs

 ## Version 0.0.9